Aiken County is named for William Aiken, who was a Governor of South Carolina.

 Note: The cost of construction of the courthouse was $12,733.
 The contract for construction was signed on January 18, 1881 and is 13 handwritten pages.
 In 1934, the cost of remodeling the building was $70,000.

-Note: The first courthouse was constructed by William Gregg Jr. in 1872 at 320 Colleton Avenue.
+History: The first courthouse was constructed by William Gregg Jr. in 1872 at 320 Colleton Avenue and known as Elm Court.
 The building was destroyed by fire on January 25, 1970.
+The second courthouse was constructed in 1881 to 1882.

 County Administration – Aiken